List of Kamen Rider Zero-One characters: Is

 Is (イズ, Izu) is a Humagear secretary programmed to be loyal to Hiden Intelligence's CEO.
 In reality, her loyalties lie with the Hiden family while her programming binds her to Kamen Rider Zero-One's technology.
 Unlike other Humagears, Is was built without a means to back herself up as a security measure to prevent information on the Zero-One technology from falling into enemy hands.
 After ZAIA gained control of Hiden Intelligence and Aruto almost sacrificed himself to protect her, she achieved technological singularity, but is later destroyed by Horobi, much to Aruto's grief.
 As her data cannot be restored, Aruto instead creates a second Is, hoping that he can teach her to think and feel for herself like he did with the original one.

-During the events of Kamen Rider Zero-One the Movie: Real×Time, the rebuilt Is gains the memories of her original self through the Satellite There and is entrusted with the Zero-Two Driver, which she uses to transform into Kamen Rider Zero-Two and join Aruto in his fight against S and his forces.
+During the events of the film Kamen Rider Zero-One the Movie: Real×Time, the rebuilt Is gains the memories of her original self through the Satellite There and is entrusted with the Zero-Two Driver, which she uses to transform into Kamen Rider Zero-Two and join Aruto in his fight against S and his forces.

 In the side novel of Kamen Rider: Beyond Generations, Is' remains is discovered in year 2071 by an elderly George Karizaki when the entire world is ruled by demons.
 George uses the data of Kamen Rider Zero-One in Is' memory bank to create the Neo Batta Vistamp for Kamen Rider Revice to use and averting the bad future that Diablo sought to create.

 Is is portrayed by Noa Tsurushima (鶴嶋 乃愛, Tsurushima Noa).